edvardghukasyan/customer_question/README.md

 ### Evaluation & Mapping:
 - Since we do not use true labels for our predictions, we map the predicted clusters to the dominant true label extracted from the real dataset using a combination of the Hungarian assignment mapping and majority voting.
 - Our evaluation uses overall accuracy as a metric, achieving an accuracy of 93.53% on a sample.
+- Since we don't have real labels, we start with an empty set of categories in our prompt.
+After each prediction, if the newly predicted label doesn't exist in our current set, it's added to the set.
+This adaptive approach allows our classifier to build its taxonomy of categories organically as it processes more data.

 ### Asynchronous Processing:
 - OpenAI's standard client cannot send too many requests concurrently.
 Therefore, we process requests asynchronously in batches.